Starting a Micro-Influencer Marketing Campaign? Avoid These 10 Common Mistakes.

 2. Focusing on audience size alone

 The first thing most business owners look at in a potential influencer is followers/site traffic.
-In reality, it’s probably the least important factor to consider when choosing influencers.
+In reality, it’s probably the least important factor to consider when getting started with influencer marketing.

 The real winner is engagement.
 Which influencer do you think is better at helping you drive your marketing goals?